 “As surely as you live, my lord, I am the woman who stood here beside you praying to the Lord.
 I prayed for this child, and the Lord has granted me what I asked of him.
 So now I give him to the Lord.
 For his whole life, he will be given over to the Lord.”
 1 Samuel 1:26-28 NIV

 Hannah was a woman who kept her word and promise to God.
 Her highest joy was not in the child, but in God, who answered her prayer.

 I would love to say that I could do the same in Hannah’s shoes, but I’m not sure I could.
 But again, God knew Hannah and her heart and soul.
 He always answers our prayers perfectly.

 Hannah’s response when leaving Samuel with Eli was not in tears and sadness, but in a prayer that expresses gratitude and praise to God.
 You can read it in its entirety in 1 Samuel 2:1-10.

 It begins with “my heart rejoices in the Lord!”
 She celebrates God’s holiness and strength and calls Him her “Rock.”
 She recognizes that her Sovereign God often works contrary to what we want or desire, but also brings about surprising answers to our prayers.

 In the end, she gives God the glory for guiding her feet on her path of infertility, and recognizing that in life’s battles, it is not physical strength that wins, but relying on the strength of God.

-Lessons From Hannah in the Bible
+Lessons We Learn from the Story of Hannah in the Bible

 Hannah shows us what grace, humility, and restraint look like.
 She shows us deep trust in God to answer her prayers, and how to deal with those who are prideful, arrogant and foolish towards us.